 When to Plant Bare Root Roses

-Purchase bare root roses as close as possible to planting time.
-If you do need to store the plants for more than several days, make sure the roots don’t dry out.
+- Purchase bare root roses as close as possible to planting time.
+If you do need to store the plants for several days, make sure the roots don’t dry out.
 Open the plastic wrapping, spray the roots with water daily, and cover them up again.
-You can Keep them in a cool, dark place for up to one week.
+As long as the roots stay moist, they'll be fine for a day or two.

 Equipment / Tools